 She generally seems to have been appreciated as an Art Teacher.
 Quote from one student: Miss Crombeck was my sister’s hero and made going to school worth while.

-Cecile lived in Brent Knoll and then, in retirement, near the Community Centre.
+Cecile lived in Brent Knoll and then, in retirement, at Myrtle Cottage next to the Community Centre.

 As well as paintings of the Somerset Levels and flowers, she specialised in portraits mainly of ‘ordinary people .
 Her work was denigrated at the time as being unfashionable.